sammosummo/sammosummo.github.io/_posts/2018-02-10-heritability.md

 \mathbf{y} = \mathbf{X}\beta + \mathbf{Z}\mathbf{u} + \epsilon
 $$

 This is the linear mixed-effects model in its general form.
 This form can accept any number of fixed or random effects, but here we are only interested in one random effect in particular, namely the additive effect of genetics.
-Therefore, the vector $$$\mathbf{u}$$ is of length $$n$$ and contains what are sometimes called *breeding values*.
+Therefore, the vector $$\mathbf{u}$$ is of length $$n$$ and contains what are sometimes called *breeding values*.
 An individual’s breeding value represents what the value of the trait would be if it was 100% heritable and not influenced by any fixed effects, dominance, or epistasis:

 $$
 \mathbf{u} = \begin{pmatrix}